Temperature and net baryochemical potential dependence of $\eta/s$ in a hybrid approach

 \subsection{Parametrization of $\eta/s$}

 This work aims at investigating both a temperature and net baryochemical potential dependence of the shear viscosity in the fireball.
 It is a common approach to parametrize $\eta/s$ directly in $T$ and it would be possible to add additional terms proportional to $\mu_B$ as well.
-However, parametrizing instead in the local rest frame energy density $\epsilon$ and the net baryon number $\rho$ has the advantage that these are the quantities which are evolved throughout the hydrodynamic evolution, and therefore reduces the dependency of results on the choice of the equation of state.
+However, parametrizing instead in the local rest frame energy density $\epsilon$ and the net baryon number $\rho$ has the advantage that these are the quantities which are evolved throughout the hydrodynamic evolution.
+Due to this, the parameterization is independent of the equation of state, even if the shear viscosity itself still depends on the equation of state due to the entropy density in the denominator.
 Additionally, as outlined before, a minimum is expected close to the cross-over transition between the quark-gluon plasma and the hadron gas phase.
 As the transition line is expected to follow approximately a line of constant energy density, this behavior is easier to replicate with a parameterization in the energy density itself.